Mezium affine

 Habitat

-This is primarily associated with human environments, particularly where stored food products and materials are kept.
-It occurs in food facilities, warehouses, libraries, and museums.
+This is primarily associated with human environments, particularly where stored food products and organic materials are kept.
+It occurs in food storage facilities, warehouses, libraries, and museums.
 The species thrives in dry conditions and can persist in a wide range of indoor environments.

 Distribution

 Mezium affine occurs throughout the Northern Hemisphere, including North America, Europe, and northern Asia.
-It has been to Australia and is present in Africa.
+It has been introduced to Australia and is present in Africa.
 The is in distribution due to human-mediated transport.

 Seasonality

-Activity patterns are not well documented, but as a stored-product pest, and can be found year-round in suitable indoor environments. levels likely fluctuate based on temperature and food availability.
+Activity patterns are not well documented, but as a stored-product pest, and larvae can be found year-round in suitable indoor environments. levels likely fluctuate based on temperature and food availability.

 Diet